Home » understanding

 Is Your Patience Running Thin?

-For many years I struggled with loving my wife.
-I could always say it and most of the time I felt it, but the challenge for me was knowing how to show it in a consistent way that made sense.
-Even when I thought I was showing love in one way, my other actions would contradict me and cause Janet to question if I really loved her or not.
+For many years I struggled with patience and loving my wife.
+I could always say it and most of the time I felt it.
+But the challenge for me was knowing how to show it in a consistent way that made sense.
+Even when I thought I was showing love in one way.
+My other actions would contradict me and cause Janet to question if I really loved her or not.